Insulin Resistance Guide — Part 2

-Eight Causes of Insulin Resistance
+Eight Causes of Insulin Resistance in Type 1 Diabetes

-Here we use the Ominous Octet to explain eight biological reasons insulin becomes less effective over time — and how each mechanism behaves differently in the context of T1D.
+The Ominous Octet explains eight biological reasons insulin becomes less effective over time — and how each mechanism behaves differently in the context of T1D.
 This is not a checklist for blame.
+It is a map.

-It’s a map.
-Most people with T1D have more than one mechanism active at the same time, and different mechanisms dominate in different seasons (puberty, illness, stress, weight gain, ageing, sleep disruption, and more).
+Most people with T1D have more than one mechanism active at the same time, and different mechanisms dominate in different seasons — puberty, illness, stress, weight gain, ageing, sleep disruption, and more.

 Prefer a podcast?
-Listen to Episode 14.
+Listen to Episode 14: Overcoming Insulin Resistance.

 What it is: in type 1 diabetes, beta-cell insulin production is severely reduced.
 However, some people retain measurable C-peptide (and therefore some endogenous insulin) for years, especially when diagnosed later in life.